Kaushikdey647/kannada-py/README.md

 ### Acknowledgments

 - Thanks to all contributors who have helped shape this project.
+Especially, ME...
+Kaushik Dey!
 - Special thanks to the Kannada-speaking community for their support and feedback.

 Happy coding in Kannada! ಸಂತೋಷದ ಕೋಡಿಂಗ್!